A sad goodbye to a beloved Capitol Hill diner and 13 other bar, restaurant closures

 Mark the date: April 9 will be last call at Hale’s Ales Brewery after 39 years.
 The news isn’t a surprise since owner and brewer Mike Hale announced his retirement last year with a big farewell bash in December.

 Paragon, after 28 years, will close on April 30 because the restaurant owner couldn’t reach a lease agreement with the landlord along with other maintenance issues, Paragon management said in an email.
 Paragon, which straddles between a neighborhood hang out and a nightclub-esque vibe, also upped its dining game in recent years.
-Before it turns out the lights, the kitchen is bringing back fan favorites including the shrimp kataifi and braised lamb shank from the 1994 menu.
+Before it turns out the lights, this Upper Queen Anne haunt is bringing back fan favorites including the shrimp kataifi and braised lamb shank from the 1994 menu.

 San Fernando Roasted Peruvian Chicken in Rainier Valley is boarded up, though its Lynnwood location remains open.
 The owner could not be reached for comment, though the restaurant teased on its webpage that a new Peruvian spot is coming soon to Seattle.